Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

-The main theorem of \cite{Ren-Sha_bou_bet} rests on the computation of the first page of the spectral sequence $\big(E^r_{p,q}(\X)\big)_{p,q,r\geq0}$ and more specifically the graded pieces of $\K^\X$.
+The main theorem of \cite{Ren-Sha_bou_bet} rests on the computation of the first page of the Renaudineau--Shaw spectral sequence and more specifically the graded pieces of $\K^\X$.
 However, we gave a different definition of the filtration of $\K^\X$.
-Before recalling the results of \cite{Ren-Sha_bou_bet} about the spectral sequence $\big(E^r_{p,q}(\X)\big)_{p,q,r\geq 0}$ we should check that the two definitions coincide.
-Let us recall their constriction.
+Before recalling the results of \cite{Ren-Sha_bou_bet} about the spectral sequence $(E^r_{p,q}(\X))_{p,q,r\geq 0}$, we should check that the two definitions coincide.
+Let us recall their construction.